PhilippeSantenoise/WIDEa/README.md

 6. Study of normal distribution model results for different strategies: calibration (checking assumptions on residuals), validation (comparison between measured and fitted values).
 The model form can be more or less complex: mixed effects, main/interaction effects, weighted residuals.

 ## Installation and usage
-A detailed description about how to install and use WIDEa are available from the pdf file named [WIDEa_manual](https://github.com/PhilippeSantenoise/WIDEa/blob/main/WIDEa_manual.pdf).
+A detailed description about how to install and use WIDEa is available from the pdf file named [WIDEa_manual](https://github.com/PhilippeSantenoise/WIDEa/blob/main/WIDEa_manual.pdf).

 ## R version and packages
 A R version 3.5 or greater is required before installing WIDEa ([R link](https://cran.r-project.org/bin/)).<br />